“Since you get more joy out of giving joy to others, you should put a good deal of thought into the happiness that you are able to give.”

 Sharing is caring, if you are so moved we would love you to share the love and inspire another.

 Like all good fairy tales, it begins with once upon a time…there was a beautiful woman named Jennifer Hull and her heart was so huge that she not only adopted one child but created a non-profit to help hundreds more sick children at children’s hospitals around Los Angeles.
-Jennifer and I have known each other for a number of years, and last week we not only sat down together to catch up, but my son and I were invited to help Jennifer, her daughter Josie, and best friend Sienna, with their incredible cause called Once Upon a Room.
+Jennifer and I have known each other for a while and a few years back I interviewed her about their incredible cause called Once Upon a Room.
 A non-profit organization that decorates rooms for children who have long stays in the hospital.

 Charity Matters: Give us a little back round on you and Josie?

-A little history about Josie and I…I am the very proud, adoptive mother of Josie.
+Jennifer Hull: A little history about Josie and I…I am the very proud, adoptive mother of Josie.
 Josie and her sister, Teresa, were born in Guatemala and were conjoined at the head.
 They came to the US at 9 months old.
-At 1 years old they underwent surgery done by a 50 person medical team to separate them.
-After 23 hours in the operating room our two beautiful girls were rolled out in 2 separate beds.
+At 1 year old they underwent surgery done by a 50 person medical team to separate them.
+After 23 hours in the operating room, our two beautiful girls were rolled out in 2 separate beds.

-We know from first hand experience when you are in an environment that makes you happy and calm healing is easier to achieve.
-It was important to Josie and I to help others in medical situations feel better.
+We know from first-hand experience when you are in an environment that makes you happy and calm healing is easier to achieve.
+It was important to Josie and me to help others in medical situations feel better.
 The main portion of our program is to decorate hospital rooms for pediatric patients going through active medical treatment.

 Charity Matters: What was the moment you knew you needed to act and start your non-profit?